-How To Remove Solid Stain From Wood Deck: A Foolproof Guide
+How to Remove Solid Stain From a Wood Deck: Stripper, Sanding & Timing

 After allowing the solution to sit for the recommended time, use a pressure washer or scrub brush to remove the loosened stain.
 Rinse the deck thoroughly with clean water and allow it to dry completely before applying a new coat of stain or sealer.